zendeskgarden/react-containers/packages/field/README.md

 For live examples check out our [storybook](https://zendeskgarden.github.io/react-containers?selectedKind=Field%20Container).

-The `useField` hook will supply the prop getters to handle for/id mapping and the `aria-labeledby` mapping when a hint is applied.
+The `useField` hook will supply the prop getters to handle `aria-labelledby` along with for/id mapping and `aria-describedby` mapping when a hint is applied.

 ### useField